razvanmarinescu/EB1A/README.md

-## LaTeX template & package for the EB-1A petition
+## LaTeX template & package for a complete EB-1A I-140 petition

-This is the LaTeX template for my EB-1A petition.
+This is the LaTeX template for my EB-1A I-140 petition.
 See my blog-post for the timeline and on how to apply.

 You are welcome to use this package to prepare your application.
 Also note that I anonymized certain parts of the application.